London Fog (Vanilla Earl Grey Latte)

 What is a London Fog?

-A London Fog is basically a latte made from Earl Grey tea and a hint of vanilla.
-It was invented in Vancouver, which is probably why I used to see them on coffee shop menus all the time when I lived in Canada, but never here in Wisconsin.
+A London Fog is basically a latte made from strong Earl Grey tea and a hint of vanilla.
+It was invented in Vancouver, which is probably why I used to see them on coffee shop menus all the time when I lived in Canada, but never when I lived in Wisconsin.

 Making a London Fog is just as easy (if not easier) than making a coffee latte.
-First you brew the tea (Earl Grey), ideally strong.
+First, you brew the tea (Earl Grey), ideally very strong.
 Then you froth and heat (or steam) the milk, and stir in the vanilla and sugar.

 Alternatively, you can just use store-bought vanilla-flavored coffee syrup or sugar-free vanilla syrup, but since I never have that at home, I just use regular sugar and vanilla.

-You will end up with a comforting warm drink that’s both lightly vanilla flavored, and slightly sweet, with a hint of citrus from the tea.
-It’s a great pick-me-up if you’re not a coffee drinker, or just feel like something different.
+You will end up with a comforting, warm drink that’s both lightly vanilla-flavored and slightly sweet, with a hint of citrus from the tea.
+It’s a great pick-me-up if you’re not a coffee drinker or just feel like having something a little different.

 Want more Latte Recipes?

 The nutrition information in the recipe below is calculated using 1% milk.
-Using a plant-based milk will likely result in slightly less fat, and likely less protein too.
+Using a plant-based milk will likely result in slightly less fat and likely less protein, too.
+Use a plant-based milk alternative to make your London Fog vegan and/or dairy-free.

 The nutrition calculations assume you are using 1 teaspoon of sugar.
 Using more sugar will result in a higher sugar (and calorie) content of your London Fog.